MelinaNadal/capstone_api/README.md

 add a chat for each lounge created

 ## Screen Shots of app on local server
 Here is the landing page.
 AAU, there are 2 entries into the site, if user has a unique key, user will choose "JOIN A DJ BOOTH" (will explain that function more in upcoming screen shots).
-Choose "CREATE A DJ BOOTH" to create a music lounge and set the settings for others to join.
+Choose "CREATE A DJ BOOTH" to create a music lounge and set the permissions other users have in the music lounge.
 ![Screen Shot 2021-01-22 at 6 09 24 PM](https://user-images.githubusercontent.com/73125103/105558713-2d272500-5cdd-11eb-917d-333a4b9a7d83.png)